-We organise annually open-door events and visits to our peat production areas.
-Open-door events are open for inspection by anyone interested and they are mainly promoted in local media.
-During the visits, the visiting groups get to know the usage and production of peat, selection of production areas and environmental requirements such as water treatment methods under the guidance of Vapo Group's specialists.
-Contents are customised with regional and current topics.
+We organize open day events and visits to our peat production areas.
+The open day events are open to all interested parties and are mainly promoted in the local media.
+During the visits, groups of visitors, led by experts from Neova Group, learn about the use and production of peat, the selection of production areas and environmental requirements, such as water treatment methods.
+The content is tailored to regional and current topics.